ergofriend/cf-to-dynamodb-schema/README.md

 ## Description

-Helper for exec `aws dynamodb create-table` from cdk.out.template.file !
+Help for exec `aws dynamodb create-table` from cdk.out.template.file !

 From like this...